-According to IAS 32 Financial Instruments: Presentation, units must be classified as liabilities in the Fund's interim statements of financial position, unless all conditions enabling their classification as equity are met.
+According to IAS 32 Financial Instruments: Presentation, units must be classified as liabilities in the Fund's interim financial position, unless all conditions enabling their classification as equity are met.
 Because the conditions described hereafter are not met, all the Fund's units are presented as liabilities.
-Except for the issuer's contractual obligation to repurchase or to redeem the units in cash or another financial asset, the unit characteristics do not include a contractual obligation to deliver cash or any other financial assets to another entity, or to exchange financial assets or financial liabilities with another entity under conditions that are potentially unfavourable to the Fund.
-Furthermore, the unit characteristics do not include a contractual obligation that may be and that will be equity-settled by the Fund itself.
+Except for the issuer's contractual obligation to repurchase or redeem the units in cash or another financial asset, the unit characteristics do not include a contractual obligation to give back cash or any other financial assets to another entity, or to exchange financial assets or financial liabilities with another entity under conditions that are potentially unfavourable to the Fund.
+Furthermore, the units' characteristics do not include a contractual obligation that may be equity-settled by the Fund itself.